Please See Color: Why We Really Must Talk about Race

 A popular speaker and workshop facilitator, Janet champions Pragmatic Diversity©, a frank business approach that tackles head-on systemic racism, corporate diversity, inclusion and belonging and provides straightforward solutions to dismantle it.
 Her TED talk challenging business to get serious about inclusion has been viewed over 1.5 million times.
 In this candid talk, she shares a three-part action plan for creating workplaces where people feel safe and expected to be their unassimilated, authentic selves.

-A popular speaker and workshop facilitator, Janet champions Pragmatic Diversity©, a frank business approach that tackles systemic racism, focuses on understanding the value of diversity, and offers straightforward solutions to unlock that value.
-Her TED talk challenging business to get serious about inclusion has been viewed nearly 1.8 million times.
+A popular speaker and workshop facilitator, Janet’s work tackles systemic racism, focuses on understanding the value of diversity, and offers straightforward, objective solutions to unlock that value.
+Her TED talk challenging business to get serious about inclusion has nearly 2 million views.

-Janet graduated from Davidson College in Davidson, NC with a degree in English.
-She has been named a distinguished alumni and serves as a member of Davidson’s Commission on Race and Slavery.
-She holds a Master’s Degree in Integrated Marketing Communications from Georgetown University, where she was named a member of the Hoya Professional 30, a diverse group of promising individuals who go beyond their job descriptions to demonstrate leadership, potential, and excellence in their fields.
+Janet graduated from Davidson College in Davidson, NC with a bachelor’s degree in English.
+She is a member of the Davidson College Board of Trustees and Davidson College’s Commission on Race and Slavery.
+She holds a master’s in Integrated Marketing Communications from Georgetown University, where she was named a member of the Hoya Professional 30, promising individuals who go beyond their job descriptions to demonstrate leadership, potential, and excellence in their fields.
 She also holds post-graduate certificates in Diversity and Inclusion from Cornell University and Yale University.